Quantalabs/Quantalabs/README.md

 * Sort
   * Several sorting algorithms.

+#### Look Out!
+New Repositories Coming Soon
+I'm going to be releasing a Chart Maker for JS.
+I'll also be making a new python disease simulation

-#### What I'm working on
+#### What I'm Updating

 Currently, you can look forward to seeing a new version of the disease simulation.
 I am also thinking about making updates to Dark-Theme.
-I'm not exactly sure so please go to the repository and tell me what you think I should add.
+I'm not exactly sure what to add so please go to the repository and tell me what you think I should do.

 #### Everything (well almost everything) else